hpi-swa-teaching/Algernon-Launcher/README.md

 Enter a class name to search within.
 Hit the right arrow key.
-Enter the search term for full text search (mehtod names and code) in that class.
+Enter the search term for full text search (method names and code) in that class.
 Matching methods are listed.